COMPREHENSIVE GUIDE

 Asphalt is a tar-like material found in petroleum deposits.

-When heated and mixed with crushed rock and other substances, it becomes a somewhat smooth texture that can support even the heaviest of vehicles.
-It’s commonly used on public roads, as well as on the driveways of many private residences.
+When heated and mixed with crushed rock and other substances, it becomes a relatively smooth surface that can support even the heaviest of vehicles.
+It is commonly used on public roads, as well as on the driveways of many private residences.
 Asphalt is similar in chemical composition to motor oil and gasoline.
-If these items get spilled on the surface, they bind with it, leaving stains.
+If these liquids are spilled on the surface, they bind with it and leave stains that often require extra attention when repairing driveway damage.

-Sealing is the only way to ensure that your drive looks as good as it can for as long as it can.
-Driveways that aren't sealed develop cracks faster and need to be replaced.
-So, sealing is a money-saving choice.
+Sealing is the only way to ensure that your driveway looks as good as it can for as long as it can.
+Driveways that are not sealed develop cracks faster and need to be replaced sooner.
+Choosing the right sealer, and applying it correctly, turns into one of the smartest asphalt driveway repair investments you can make around your home.
+It keeps you from repairing driveway surfaces more often than necessary.

 Why Does Asphalt Crack?

-Sealing with a professional grade asphalt sealer is the best way to prevent cracks from occurring in the first place.
+Sealing with a professional grade asphalt sealer is one of the best ways to prevent cracks from occurring in the first place.

 When Should You Seal Your Driveway?

-For brand new driveways and parking lots, it's important to wait at least 90 days for the material to be fully cured and hardened before sealing the surface.
-Once the 90 days have passed, seal the asphalt as soon as possible.
+For brand new driveways and parking lots, it is important to wait at least 90 days for the material to be fully cured and hardened before sealing the surface.
+Once the 90 days have passed, seal the asphalt as soon as possible so that future asphalt driveway repair work is easier and less frequent.

 Low quality sealants may need to be replaced more often.
-The low quality products are cheaper, but they need to be replaced more often.
-The layers will start to crack, flake and peel much sooner than the better quality products.
-The higher quality sealants are worth the money.
+These products cost less at the start, but they need to be replaced more often.
+The layers will start to crack, flake, and peel much sooner than the better quality products.
+The higher quality sealants are worth the money, especially if you do not want to keep repairing driveway surfaces over and over.

 Summer is the best time to seal.
 In general, the temperature must be above 50 degrees for the sealants to cure properly.